-Charleston has a livability score of 76 out of 100 and is ranked #30 in South Carolina and #4,044 in the USA.
-Clearly, Charleston is doing something right, as this score ranks well above the average of most cities.
-If we dig down a little deeper into each category within the livability score, we see that Charleston has higher than average rankings for the following: amenities (A+) and weather (B+).
-Charleston does not do well for the following: cost of living (F).
-It might be a good idea to take a closer look at each category to find out why.
+Charleston has a livability score of 76/100 and is ranked #30 in South Carolina and #4,044 in the USA.
+Compared to the US average, Charleston ranks among some of the best places to live in the country!
+If we dig a little deeper into each category within the livability score, we see that Charleston has higher than average rankings for the following: amenities (A+) and weather (B+).
+On a more negative note, Charleston does not have favorable scores for the following: cost of living (F).
+If we take a look at the data, we can find out why.

 Location, location, location - possibly the three most important words in your search for a new place to live.
 Fortunately, in Charleston, there is no shortage of amazing local amenities and interesting things to do.
 Here are some of the more popular things to do in Charleston: Magnolia Plantation & Gardens, Middleton Place, and Charleston Waterfront Park.